Copedent: E9 copedent

 The originator of the term, Tom Bradshaw, said:

-"I toyed with several acronyms before coming up with "copedent."
+"I toyed with several acronyms before coming up with 'copedent'.
 Frankly, I didn't like this word, but everything else I coined seemed even worse.
-As I wrote many times about why I came up with this word, I simply got tired of using "set-up" to describe a player's basic tuning and the changes in that tuning when engaging pedals and knee levers.
-I wanted the pedal steel guitar to have nomenclature, by having identifying words and terms dedicated to it alone."
-In my early writings I always used the phrase "tuning and pedal arrangement" to refer to a person's "set-up."
-It was in 1969 that I coined the copedent word, but initially spelled it "chopedent."
-The "h" was from the first three letters of the word, chord.
-Obviously, including "h" made the word's pronunciation even more difficult, so I quickly dropped that letter from its spelling after first printing it in a four-tune instructional course I published that year.
+As I wrote many times about why I came up with this word, I simply got tired of using 'set-up' to describe a player's basic tuning and the changes in that tuning when engaging pedals and knee levers.
+I wanted the pedal steel guitar to have nomenclature, by having identifying words and terms dedicated to it alone.
+In my early writings I always used the phrase 'tuning and pedal arrangement' to refer to a person's 'set-up'.
+It was in 1969 that I coined the copedent word, but initially spelled it 'chopedent'.
+The 'h' was from the first three letters of the word, chord.
+Obviously, including 'h' made the word's pronunciation even more difficult, so I quickly dropped that letter from its spelling after first printing it in a four-tune instructional course I published that year."

 C6 copedent

-Most pedal steel guitarists play steel guitars with two necks.
+Many pedal steel guitarists play steel guitars with two necks.
 These instruments use the E9 copedent shown above on the neck farther away from the player.
 The neck nearer to the player is tuned to C6, and five more pedals change the pitches of the strings on this neck, as shown below.
 Steel guitarists typically use the C6 neck for playing in a jazz or Western Swing style.
 The tuning makes it easier to play the more complex chord voicings commonly associated with these kinds of music, and the heavier strings on the bottom contribute a "thicker" or "fatter" tone.

 Below is a typical C6 copedent for a double–neck steel guitar.
 Notice that the first 3 pedals are blank, as is the V lever.
 Those spots are reserved for the E9 neck.

+This chart shows show the 4th pedal and the 8th pedal.
+It began that way, but in recent years, the 4th pedal has been eliminated, with the 8th pedal moved into its spot.
+The reason is that those two pedals are employed in succession.
+Having them side-by-side makes sense, according to Tom Bradshaw.
 Some pedal steel players refer to Pedal 8 as the "boo-wah", the "doo-wah", the "splat" pedal or the "ba-room" (bar-room) pedal, because of the sound the low C string makes when it drops the minor third to A. Using the term irritates some players because the pedal has many other uses, not just making an "effect".